top of page

 Insomnia in children and teens

 Sleep problems may be a concern for children and teenagers as well.
-However, some children and teens simply have trouble getting to sleep or resist a regular bedtime because their internal clocks are more delayed.
+However, some children and teens have trouble getting to sleep or resist a regular bedtime because their internal clocks are more delayed.
 They want to go to bed later and sleep later in the morning.

 Signs & Symptoms